CodeForAfrica/DopplerMaps/README.md

 #### Description

 Value must be a boolean.
-If not value is specified, the default value is false.
+If no value is specified, the default value is false.

 #### Examples